-[OC-1] - Policies and Procedures.
+OC- 1 - Policies and Procedures.

 - > Develop a set of environmental & social policies to (i) summarize the commitments made by JSCNH to manage the E&S risks and (ii) establish the expectations for conduct in all related aspects of the Project implementation.
-The following issues will be covered: Environmental Protection, Community Health and Safety, Labour and Working Conditions (including a Human Resources Policy in alignment with national, Lenders and ILO requirements). - > In support to the E&S policies, develop and document a set of internal procedures, including but not limited to, the following topics: - Roles and responsibilities of the Project personnel.
-The roles required to implement the ESMP, and establish and maintain the ESMS are outlined in [OC- 7] below for JSCNH and in [CC- 24] and [CC- 25] for the EPC Contractor.
+The following issues will be covered: Environmental Protection, Community Health and Safety, Labour and Working Conditions (including a Human Resources Policy in alignment with national, Lenders, ILO requirements as well as the principles of the SA 8000 standard). - > In support to the E&S policies, develop and document a set of internal procedures, including but not limited to, the following topics: - Roles and responsibilities of the Project personnel.
+The roles required to implement the ESMP, and establish and maintain the ESMS are outlined in [OC-7] below for JSCNH and in [CC-24] and [CC-25] for the EPC Contractor.
 These roles need to be reviewed and incorporated into organizational structures for the various phases of the early works and main construction period. - Formalize the battery limits between JSCNH and the Owners Engineer for the review of CC-ESMP documents as well as any changes in design and procedures as rules by the Change Management Procedure in section 5.12. - Register of legal requirements to (i) track developing legislations and regulations that may apply top construction and operations to anticipate and prepare for compliance, (ii) inform employees and others working on behalf of JSCNH of existing and emerging obligations that apply to their job responsibilities. - Code of Conduct for JSCNH employees - Documentation and record keeping - Register of E&S risks and impacts.
-Link to Surveillance and Monitoring. - Reporting requirements: activity (internal and lenders, see Section 5.13.3.7), incident notifications, technical. - Management of the grievance mechanism. - · Security and Human Rights, in compliance to the Voluntary Principles for Security and Human Rights - Joint site inspections with Owners Engineer and the EPC Contractor. - Environmental procurement - Communication (SEP and who manages the website) and key messages. - Management of changes, including but not limited to, environmental permitting for changes in design during the construction phase and Land Acquisition and Livelihood Restoration Planning for projects components not known in December 2016.
+Link to Surveillance and Monitoring. - Reporting requirements: activity (internal and lenders, see Section 5.13.3.7), incident notifications, technical. - · Management of the grievance mechanism. - · Security and Human Rights, in compliance to the Voluntary Principles for Security and Human Rights - Joint site inspections with Owners Engineer and the EPC Contractor. - Environmental procurement - Communication (SEP and who manages the website) and key messages. - Corporate Social Responsibility (CSR) programme, linked with the Community Investment Strategy, the Stakeholder Engagement Plan, and the public safety objectives. - Management of changes, including but not limited to, environmental permitting for changes in design during the construction phase and Land Acquisition and Livelihood Restoration Planning for projects components not known in December 2016.